Cryptography Games Explained

 A Cryptogram is a type of puzzle that is made up of short pieces of encrypted text in which the cipher used for encryption is sometimes simple enough to be solved by hand.

-In cryptograms, Substitution ciphers are very common, where each letter is replaced by a different letter, number, or symbol.
+Substitution ciphers are very common, where each letter is replaced by a different letter, number, or symbol.
 Sometimes to solve the puzzle, you must recover the original lettering.

 Previously, cryptograms were used in more serious applications like the military as indicated in the case of Caesar but now they are mostly used for entertainment in newspapers and magazines.